About Us

 Gustave Roussy, FR

-Microphone 12.00-12.30: LPreserving the immune system in radiotherapy: modelling and AI tools
+Microphone 12.00-12.30: Preserving the immune system in radiotherapy: modelling and AI tools

 Dr Charlotte Robert